-Strict Specifications for a Tree to Become a Pole
+Strict Specifications for a Log to Become a Pole

-Once the poles are laying side-by-side in a giant row, a forester inspects them one-by-one, measuring them to ensure they’re straight, have an even thickness and are free of defects like scars and knots that could penetrate the wood.
+Once the poles are laying side-by-side in a giant row, a forester inspects them one-by-one.
+He measures them to ensure they’re straight, with an even thickness and free of defects like scars and knots that could penetrate the wood.
 They also have to be the right diameter for the customer’s needs.

 “Poles have very tight specifications required by the customer and consumer,” Jeremy explains.
 “It’s not all cosmetic, much of the specs are required for engineering purposes, to ensure strength and longevity.”

-Trees that don’t meet the rigorous standards are “culled,” or rejected, and used for sawtimber.
-Trees that meet the standards are manually cut with a chainsaw to the exact size specifications of the buyer.
+They reject, or “cull,” logs that don’t meet the rigorous standards and use them for sawtimber.
+Using a chainsaw, they manually cut those that meet the standards to the exact size specifications of the buyer.

-The trees are then delivered to a pole mill, where they’re processed and turned into the final product.
+The logger delivers the logs to a pole mill to be processed into the final product.